alexmstancu/simple-atm/README.md

 ## Trying out the app

 There are a few users accounts already setup into the DB.
 Use them to test the app.
 The app does not offer you a way to create/delete users, it relies on the idea they are already present, created by some other system/API beforehand.
-Here they are:
+Here they are (this is actually the DB schema, sand the auto-generated id, which is not used in the app):
 ```
    name,       account_number, pin,   balance)
   ('alex',    '11111',        '1234', 500.12),